 - Sleep in a crate at night.

 - Be crated whenever you are unable to supervise them(don’t worry, while everyone knows that dogs need exercise, we forget that dogs also need plenty of sleep and the corresponding melatonin to be balanced and anxiety free)

 - Be in commands whenever outside of the crate.

 - No longer have access to unsupervised off-leash/free roam time.

 - Be hand-fed and work for every bite of food.

-Additionally, you should be ready to:
+Additionally, depending on your situation, you should be ready to: